atht9/QtApps/README.md

 # Integralles Numeriques

-Nuemrical integrals for any function that the user inputs
+Numerical integrals for any function that the user inputs

 # Serie Statistique